gear-foundation/gear-wiki/docs/examples/battleship.md

 ```

 Just as in the case of starting a game, we get a reply message from the bot about its move in `handle_reply`.
 In summary, the interaction between the two contracts is reduced to the ability to receive response messages in a separate function, denoted as `handle_reply()`.
-The whole implementation of our function looks as follows:
+The whole implementation of the function looks as follows:

 ```rust title="battleship/src/contract.rs"
 #[no_mangle]